lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 ### TPM mode: FIFO and CRB

-The HW returns the return-by-HW registers for the read request in the TPM FIFO mode.
+The TPM protocol supports two protocol interfaces: FIFO and CRB (Command Response Buffer).
+In terms of hardware design, these two interfaces differ in how return-by-HW registers are handled.

+In FIFO mode, when {{< regref "TPM_CFG.tpm_mode" >}} is set to 0, HW registers reads must be returned after a maximum of 1 wait state.
+In CRB mode, when {{< regref "TPM_CFG.tpm_mode" >}} is set to 1, there are no such restrictions.
-In the TPM CRB mode (TPM_CFG.tpm_mode is 1), the logic always upload the command and address to the SW and waits for the read FIFO data even the received address falls into the managed address.
+The logic always uploads both the command and address to the SW and waits for the return data in CRB mode.

 ### Return-by-HW register update